Leigh-Chr/calendraft/README.md

 ### Calendar Management
 - **Import .ics files** - Import your calendars from any source
+- **Import from URL** - Import calendars from remote URLs (Google Calendar, iCloud, Outlook, etc.)
+- **Manual refresh** - Refresh imported calendars on demand with the "Refresh" button
 - **Import into existing calendar** - Add events from a .ics file to an existing calendar
 - **Create empty calendars** - Create new calendars to organize your events
 - **Merge calendars** - Combine multiple calendars into one with automatic duplicate detection